Environments in Harness IDP

 Edit Environment Configuration

 If you wish to make changes to your environment, go to your environment and click Edit Configuration.
-It helps you perform the following:
+In the dialog that opens, you can:

 Depending on the scope of the change, this may trigger a full environment update or only update the affected resources and components.